What Is HEAR?

 - Post your supporting documents to CAO.

-One of our Schools Outreach Coordinators will virtually or where possible, visit in person 33 Schools across Cork, Kerry and Waterford, providing information on the Higher Education Access Route Scheme.
+DEIS Schools Visits: One of our ACCESS UCC Schools Outreach Coordinators will virtually or where possible, visit in-person UCC's 33 Linked DEIS Secondary Schools across Cork, Kerry and Waterford, providing information on the HEAR Scheme.
 Please contact your Guidance Counsellor to find out if and when your school visit is on and make sure to be there.

 Check Out the Offical HEAR Website: All applicants should visit the official HEAR website for full details on how to apply and to keep up to date on current HEAR applicant information.

 Where Do I Find the PLUS Programme?

-The PLUS (Providing Links to Underrepresented School Leavers) Programme is located at the ACCESS UCC Recpetion, 1st floor, The Hub Building, UCC Main Campus, College Road, Cork, UCC.
+The PLUS (Providing Links to Underrepresented School Leavers) Programme is located at the ACCESS UCC Reception, 1st floor, The Hub Building, UCC Main Campus, College Road, Cork, UCC.

 Please contact email@example.com with your full name, surname and CAO number if you have any queries and we will get back to you within 1-2 working days during regular daytime office hours.